Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Abstract

 \section{Abstract}

-Large Language Models (LLMs) generalize across tasks via reusable representations and flexible reasoning, yet remain brittle in real deployment under evolving tasks and continual distribution shift.
-A common approach is Test-Time Adaptation (TTA), existing ones of which updates models with hand-designed unsupervised objectives over the full parameter space and mostly overlook preserving shared source knowledge and the reliability of adaptation signals.
-Drawing on molecular signaling cascades of memory updating in Drosophila, we propose Synapse Consolidation (SyCo), a parameter-efficient LLM adaptation method that updates low-rank adapters through Rac1 and MAPK pathways under the guidance of a structured TTA objective driven by problem understanding, process understanding, and source-domain guardrail.
-Rac1 confines plasticity to a tail-gradient subspace that is less critical for source knowledge, enabling rapid specialization while preserving source representations.
-MAPK uses a tiered controller to suppress noisy updates and consolidate useful adaptations under non-stationary streams.
-To model real deployments with multiple sources and continually emerging tasks, we introduce Multi-source Open-set Adaptation (MOA) setting, where a model is trained on multiple labeled source tasks and then adapts on open, non-stationary unlabeled test streams that mix seen and unseen tasks with partial overlap in label and intent space.
-Across 18 NLP datasets and the MOA setting, SyCo consistently outperforms strong baselines, achieving 78.31\% on unseen-task adaptation and 85.37\% on unseen-data shifts.
+{Large Language Models (LLMs) generalize across tasks through reusable representations and flexible reasoning, yet remain brittle in real deployment when faced with evolving tasks and continual distribution shift.
+While test-time adaptation addresses this by updating models with unsupervised objectives on test data, prevailing methods are fundamentally limited by their neglect of source knowledge preservation and adaptation signal reliability.
+Inspired by how Drosophila orchestrates memory update by balancing retroactive and proactive interference via Rac1 and MAPK pathways, we design Synapse Consolidation (SyCo) with two core components: a Rac1-inspired plasticity confiner and a MAPK-inspired update controller.
+The former dynamically confines plasticity to a tail-gradient subspace that is less critical for source knowledge, enabling rapid specialization while preserving source representations.
+The latter uses a tiered controller to suppress noisy updates and consolidate useful adaptations under non-stationary streams.
+To further model real deployments with multiple sources and continually emerging tasks, we introduce Multi-source Open-set Adaptation (MOA) setting, where a model is trained on multiple labeled source tasks and then adapts on open, non-stationary unlabeled test streams mixing seen and unseen tasks with partial overlap in label and intent space.
+Across 18 NLP datasets under the MOA setting, SyCo consistently outperforms strong baselines, achieving 78.31\% on unseen-task adaptation and 85.37\% versus unseen-data shifts, setting a new state-of-the-art.}